Atman-Satapathy/Atman-Satapathy/README.md

 <ul><li>Artifical Intelligence</li><li>Machine Learning</li><li>Data Science</li></ul>

 and more .. <br>
-And has a variety of knowledge under the belt, including but not only, Jva, Python, C, HTML, CSS and SQL ..
+And has a variety of knowledge under the belt, including not only, Java, Python, but also C, HTML, CSS and SQL ..

 <!--
 **Atman-Satapathy/Atman-Satapathy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.